VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/howwework.md

-# Chapter 5 - Let's work on how we work
+# Chapter 5 - Working on how we work

 ## The Terminal